wittawatj/cadgan/README.md

 1. Ask Wittawat to share with you the folder on Google Drive.
 You will need a Google account.
 Make sure you have a write access so you can push your files.
-Once shared, on [your Google Drive page](https://drive.google.com), you should see a folder called `condgan_share`.
+Once shared, on [your Google Drive page](https://drive.google.com), you should see a folder called `condgan_share` on the "Shared with me" tab.
    This folder contains all the resource files (not source code) related to this project.
+Move it to your drive so that you can sync later by right clicking, and selecting "Add to my drive".

 2. On your local machine, create a parent folder anywhere to contain all contents on your Google Drive (e.g., `~/Gdrive/`).
 We will refer to this